 Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

-The European Version of a Very Famous Album
+We Analyze the European Version of a Very Famous Album by Ace of Base

 Happy Nation is actually the European version of the album The Sign which was released on November 2, 1992.
 We analyze and review this album as it will have been 30 years since its release.
 Happy Nation has a slightly different track listing and attempt will be made to mostly discuss and analyze those songs that are not on The Sign.
 There is also a U.S. version of the album Happy Nation but for the purposes of this analysis we will be focusing on the one that was released in Europe.

 Some Background About the Release of "Happy Nation"

 Happy Nation was actually first released in Denmark by Mega Records.
 The managing director of Metronome Records at the time Albert Slendebroek spoke to Music & Media Magazine about the album.
 He basically mentioned that there was the rise of grunge and techno music and then these people (Ace of Base members) arrived on the music scene and then managed to create something that was happy and simple.
 He also mentioned that they wrote what he called “brilliant pop tunes” and that these songs really hit a nerve at the time.
 Such a sentiment would be pretty accurate because after the decade of the 1980s where so many artists such as Debbie Gibson, Michael Jackson, and Madonna made their presence felt and really established the pop/rock culture at the time, Ace of Base arrived and basically became a more modern version of ABBA in the 1990s.